neerajww/tvhDemodulation/README.md

 This repository contains the manuscript explaining the approach in detail, and the code to implement the approach.
 The manuscript is shared for academic and personal use only.
 Any other use requires prior permission of the authors.

 ###### Code details
-- ./code contains all MATLAB codes
+- ./code contains MATLAB codes
 - ./manuscript contains the paper copy
 - ./sound contains the sound samples used by the codes
+- ./code/data/ stores the resulting sound samples
 - Run ./code/demo_analy_syn.m to see analysis-synthesis example
 - Run ./code/demo_tsm.m to see time-scale modification example
 - Run ./code/demo_psm.m to see pitch-scale modification example
 - Run ./code/demo_voice_manip.m to see voice manipulation example
-- ./code/data/ stores the resulting sound samples

 ###### Relevant publication:
-If you find the approach useful we will be very happy to see the following cited in your work.
-"Time-varying sinusoidal demodulation for non-stationary modeling of speech", in Speech Communication (vol. 105), 2018.
+If you find the approach useful, we will be very happy to see the following cited in your work: "Time-varying sinusoidal demodulation for non-stationary modeling of speech", in Speech Communication (vol. 105), 2018.
 Link: https://www.sciencedirect.com/science/article/pii/S0167639318300773

 ###### Additional demos: